ryanw-mobile/OctoMeter/README.md

 This README will be updated with more technical details when the app is close to release.
 Stay tuned!
 <br /><br />

+## Switch to Octopus!

+Switch to Octopus Energy using [this link](https://share.octopus.energy/best-shell-168), both of us will get £50 (or £100 for business).

 <br /><br />

 ## To-do lists